StateSmith/StateSmith/docs/index.md

 ### Works with the tools you already use
-statesmith doesn't try to take over your entire workflow.
+StateSmith doesn't try to take over your entire workflow.
 It does not replace your IDE, require you to write tests in a custom language, or have its own build tool.
 It works with the tools you're already using, like GitHub, VS Code, Visual Studio, JUnit, Jest, etc.

-See [Integrations](/StateSmith/integrations/) for recipes to integrate statesmith into your tooling.